Seemor

 Trapizzino, Trastevere.
 A- (food 8.3).
 Roman street food done right, even in a touristy neighborhood.

 Notice the pattern.
-These are in Primavalle, Monteverde, Torre Maura.
+These are in Primavalle, Monteverde, Prati.
 Not neighborhoods that show up in guidebooks.
 Most serve pizza al taglio or street food: unpretentious, affordable, extraordinary.

 Where tourists eat